russelljjarvis/teiili/docs/scripts/Tutorials.rst

 To show the basic interface of how to use a WTA we start with the imports.
 The original file can be found in ``teiliApps/tutorials/wta_tutorial.py``

-.. note:: For instructions how design a novel `BuildingBlock` please refer to `Building block development`_
+.. note:: For instructions on how to design a novel `BuildingBlock` please refer to `Building block development`_

 .. code-block:: python